Personal health records and patient portals are powerful tools for managing your health.By Mayo Clinic Staff

 - Immunization history

-You can also add information about what you're doing to prevent disease, such as:
+You can also add information about what you're doing to stay healthy and prevent disease, such as:

 - Exercise and dietary habits